PoisotLab/ms_straight_lines/manuscript.md

 ![**The shifted beta-binomial distribution can be approximated by a normal distribution.** The number of links is plotted as a function of species richness obtained from A) the maximum _a posteriori_ estimates of the flexible link model and B) its normal approximation.
 In each panel, the colored line represent the median predicted link number and the grey areas cover the 78% and 97% percentile intervals.  ](figures/betabinmap_normal_links.png){#fig:MAPnormal}

-### Many different Network-Area Relationships are supported by the data
+### We should see many different Network-Area Relationships

-Our results bear important consequences for the nascent field of studying network-area relationships (NAR).
+Our results bear important consequences for the nascent field of studying network-area relationships [NAR; @GaliLurg18].
 As it has long been observed that not all species in a food web diffuse equally through space [@HoltLawt99], understanding how the shape of networks varies when the area increases is an important goal, and in fact underpins the development of a macroecological theory of food webs [@BaisGrav19].
 Using a power-law as the acceptable relationship between species and area [@Deng09; @WillGast01], the core idea of studying NAR is to predict network structure as a consequence of the effect of spatial scale on species richness [@GaliLurg18].
 Drawing on these results, we provide in +@fig:nar a simple illustration of the fact that, due to the dispersal of values of $L$, the relationship between $L/S$ and area can have a really wide confidence interval.
 While our simulations generally match the empirical results on this topic [*e.g.* @WoodRuss15], they suggest that we will observe many relationships between network structure and space, and that picking out the signal of network area relationships might be difficult.

 ![**Many different Network-Area Relationships are supported by the data**.
 Representing the species richness as $S = k\times A^z$ (panel A), with $A$ being